seandstewart/bardly/pending/tragedies/timon-of-athens/uncut.md

 Go great with tigers, dragons, wolves, and bears;
 Teem with new monsters, whom thy upward face
 Hath to the marbled mansion all above
-Never presented!–O, a root,–dear thanks!–
+Never presented!--O, a root,--dear thanks!--
 Dry up thy marrows, vines, and plough-torn leas;
 Whereof ungrateful man, with liquorish draughts
 And morsels unctuous, greases his pure mind,